-his first season with the I could get surgery earlier, Clippers because of an ail- earlier during the season, 12 seconds.
+Clippers because of an ail- earlier during the season, 12 seconds.

-nerves come in and out," explained Ibaka - who opted into the \$9.7 million second year of his contract with the Clippers this offseason - on media day in late Sepdisc because that's where the so Ibaka checked in with the Agua Caliente Clippers for whom he averaged 15.5 points, 9.3 rebounds and 2.5 assists in 27.3 minutes in a four-game stint.
+in the regular season and played two playoff games but couldn't go any further.
+The veteran, floor-spacing nerves come in and out," explained Ibaka - who opted into the \$9.7 million second year of his contract with the Clippers this offseason - on media day in late Sep-

 "That's it.
 I think it wasn't that bad, I just be dealing with the pain for so long for almost a year," Ibaka said then.
 "That's the hard part ...
 I thought like if I just keep working, keep taking the baths, strengthening my core, I'm going to be fine, but Ibaka missed most of it was not the case.
-I wish
+I wish his first season with the I could get surgery earlier,